wiire-a/pixiewps/README.md

     -r, --pkr

-        Registrar's DH public key, found in M2 or can be avoided by specifying small Diffie-Hellman keys in both Reaver and Pixiewps.
+        Registrar's DH public key, found in M2 or can be avoided by specifying --dh-small in both Reaver and Pixiewps.

     -s, --e-hash1